 graph models.
 We can examine the help page for the gof()

-function using ?gof
+function using ?gof.

-As shown in the help, the gof()
+As shown in the help, the gof() function takes a fitted

-object (i.e. an estimated model), and uses the
+ergm object (i.e. an estimated model), and uses the

-argument to specify what summaries information we want
+GOF= argument to specify what summaries information we want

 to calculate for our simulated networks.
 Rather than